tyrannosaur/keypool/readme.md

 Only `setuptools` and Python 2.6+ are required.
 Type `python setup.py install` to install.
 If you want to run the tests, ensure `nose` is installed with `easy_install -U nose`.

+The JavaScript version requires no dependencies or special interpreters.

 ## The basics
 ```python
       from keypool import KeypoolDict